Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Want to know how your country stacks up?
 View the 31 countries searching for Black Friday in our map below, or use the table in the tab to see where your country ended up over the last three years:

 Who are the most popular retailers in South Africa?

-Search volume data from Ahrefs suggests that one of the most popular places for South Africans to go for Black Friday deals is online platform Takealot.
-Other popular online shopping destinations include Makro, Game, Checkers and Hi Fi Corp.
+Search volume data from Ahrefs suggests that one of the most popular places to go for Black Friday deals is Game.
+Other popular retailers searched for include Makro, Takealot and Shoprite.

 What are people looking to buy on Black Friday?

 In terms of specific products and brands, data suggests that people are looking to bag deals on products like phones and laptops.
 Popular brands include Huawei, MTN and Vodacom.